Snowflake-Labs/sfquickstarts/site/sfguides/src/tealium-snowflake-integration/tealium-snowflake-integration.md

 Duration: 1

 ### What You Learned
-- How to configure Tealium's Snowflake Streaming connector in EventStream and AudienceStream
+- How to configure the Tealium Snowflake Streaming connector in EventStream and AudienceStream
 - How to create a Snowflake Data Source in Tealium to ingest data

 ### Conclusion